Buck Rogers in the 25th Century (TV series): Concept and broadcast history

-Inspired by the success of Star Wars, Universal began developing Buck Rogers for television, spearheaded by Glen A. Larson, who had a production deal with the studio.
+Inspired by Star Wars' success, Universal began developing Buck Rogers for television, spearheaded by Glen A. Larson, who had a production deal with the studio.
 Production began in 1978.
-Initially, Larson and Universal had planned on making a series of Buck Rogers TV movies for NBC.
-The pilot for Larson's other science-fiction series, Battlestar Galactica (1978), had been released theatrically in some countries and in key locations in North America, and had done well at the box office.
-Universal then opted to release the first Buck Rogers TV movie theatrically on March 30, 1979.
-Good box-office returns led NBC to commission a weekly series, which began on September 20, 1979, with a slightly modified version of the theatrical release.
+Initially, Larson and Universal had planned on making a series of TV movies for NBC.
+The pilot for Larson's other science-fiction series, Battlestar Galactica (1978), had been released theatrically in some countries and in key locations in North America, and it had done well at the box office.
+Universal then opted to theatrically release the first Buck Rogers TV movie on March 30, 1979.
+Good box-office returns led NBC to commission a weekly series, commencing on September 20, 1979, with a slightly modified version of the theatrical release.

-The production recycled many of the props, effects shots, and costumes from Battlestar Galactica, which was still in production at the time the pilot for Buck Rogers was being filmed.
+The production recycled many of the props, effects shots, and costumes from Galactica, which was still in production at the time the Buck Rogers pilot was being filmed.
 For example, the "landram" vehicle was made for the Galactica series, and the control sticks used in the Terran starfighters in the pilot movie were the same as those used in Galactica's Viper craft.
 The Terran starfighters were also concept designer Ralph McQuarrie's original vision of the Colonial Vipers.